nielswitte/OpenSim-CMS/assets/docs.md/10_FAQ.md

 |--------------|------------|
 | admin        | password   |

+### My username and password are correct but I cannot login.
+In some cases using saved usernames and passwords which are automatically entered by your browser can result in displaying login failure messages.
+Preferably enter your username and password manually.

+If logging in still fails, contact the system administrator and let him check your user account's permissions.

 ### How can I change my username?
 You can not change your username.
 The only way this could be done is by letting the system administrator change your username in the `users` table in the MySQL database.